The Summer Academic Grant Program provides support for two consecutive months of work on a research or creative arts project.

 - Budget indicating the level of non-salary support requested: if support for more than one activity is desired, indicate how much money would be spent on each; if the grant will cover only a portion of the research expenses, the applicant should indicate how the remaining portion would be covered.
 Applicants also should identify in GU-PASS the GMS work tags for the research cost center into which a successful award may be transferred.
 (1-page maximum)

-- Curriculum Vitae in outline form and ordered as follows: (1) education; (2) history of employment; (3) academic honors received; (4) bibliography of applicant's publications or exhibitions; and (5) the source, time, and nature of any fellowships or grants received during the past five years.
-(3-page maximum)
+- Curriculum Vitae in outline form and ordered as follows: (1) education; (2) history of employment; (3) academic honors received; and (4) bibliography of applicant's publications or exhibitions;

 - Budget Justification: total amount requested with costs delineated according to the option selected.
 Justification for research expenses should be on the same page and provide rationale for why the faculty member cannot support this research on discretionary research funds.
 (1-page maximum)